 Today’s sales leaders have empathy and humility, they are not afraid to embrace it, and they foster great communication and creativity, but are still inspirational and strong.
 People follow them because they want to, NOT because they have to.

 So, does this mean that every great salesperson can now make a great leader?
 Sadly not.

 It’s a fundamental mindset change to go from being a performing individual – worrying about your own sales numbers and knowing you are in control of an expected income – to relying on others to make that happen.
 Without a doubt, this is the main reason many great salespeople choose NOT to pursue a career in management.

 True leaders in any discipline or sector get an amazing ‘buzz’ and ‘high’ from the success of their team or organisation, but it’s not about them.
 They love to coach, they love to see people grow and develop, and they are good at it.
 I often lament the fact that our best salespeople struggle to ‘bottle up’ their skills and pass them on, even if they have the right mindset.
 Nowadays, it’s critical that they get the right coaching themselves, in order to be able to coach others to be as successful.

 So, while there is probably more chance now than ever before for salespeople with those qualities of empathy, humility and creativity to rise to the top, they need coaching, they need resources and, most importantly, they need TIME and space to lead.

 Although Villanelle (the quirky but talented assassin in Killing Eve) stated that “management is watching someone do the job worse than you,” it really doesn’t have to be that way.

 Are you ready to take control of your development?
-Email [email protected] to register your interest.
+Sign up to one of our online sales management courses here.